frommelmak/vpncwebctl/README.md

 ##Optional

-Finaly you can install [supervisor](http://supervisord.org/) in order to manage the server process.
+Finally you can install [supervisor](http://supervisord.org/) in order to manage the server process.